tnichols217/notes/APArt/Sustained Investigation.md

 Nostalgia [10-11] and enjoyment [12-13] displace disgust [3] and belittlement [4-5]. [not done]

 My SI displays my development of emotions by juxtaposing my original impressions of instruments as a kid [1-7] with our eventual reconciliation [8-15].
+What originally represented scribbles in my mind